Sustainable Production: Visions for the Bigger Picture

 By expanding our computer hardware and collaborating with industry leaders to create effective digitalization strategies, we are accelerating complex R&D processes and increasing computer simulation opportunities for test series.
 This digital focus not only helps us shorten time to market for innovative products, but it also makes developing products more sustainable by reducing material consumption and energy use.

 An essential part of our digital transformation strategy is collaboration – not only within our company but also with strategic partners.
 In line with this approach, we have partnered with the CoPro project: an initiative that aims to "improve energy and resource efficiency by better coordination of production in the process industries.”
 Using online data analytics, computer-based control algorithms and other technologies, CoPro strives to provide tools for plant-wide optimization and balance production and consumption in industrial parks.

 Increasing Production Efficiency

 One way we achieve this goal is through our energy management system STRUCTese®.
-This system monitors energy consumption at individual production locations and allows us to optimize usage.
-Through this management system, more than 1.65 million megawatt hours can be saved annually.
-Today, STRUCTese® is already being used at production sites all over the world.
+With it we monitor energy consumption at individual production locations and optimize energy usage, enabling us to potentially save more than 1.65 million megawatt hours annually.
+STRUCTese® is already being used at production sites all over the world.

 Isocyanates and polyols are the two primary compounds used to make polyurethanes.
 As a world-leading supplier of both components, we have succeeded in making their production easier, more cost-effective, and more environmentally friendly than ever before.
 One milestone in this endeavor is gas-phase technology.
 As a result of this innovative technology, our production of isocyanate now uses far less resources than conventional, liquid-based processes.